Republika Srpska: Middle Ages

-With the loosening of Roman grip on the region came the Migration Period which, given Republika Srpska's position in southeastern Europe, involved a wide variety of peoples.
+With the loosening of the Roman grip on the region came the Migration Period, which, given Republika Srpska's position in southeastern Europe, involved a wide variety of peoples.
 Among the first was the invasion of Germanic peoples from the east and north, and the territory became a part of the Ostrogothic Kingdom in 476.

 By 535, the territory was taken once again by the Byzantine Empire.
 At this time, the Empire's grip was once again relatively loose and Slavs invaded the surrounding area.
 Modern-day Republika Srpska was therefore split between the mediaeval Kingdom of Croatia and, according to De Administrando Imperio, mediaeval Serbian županije, including, Bosna, Zachlumia, Travunija, and Serbia, then including land in eastern Bosnia.
 Parts of present-day Srpska were locations of settlement of the original White Serb people.

-The entirety of Bosnia became part of the Hungarian Crown Lands by the end of the 11th century.
-The area was known under Hungarian rule as the Banate of Bosnia.
+By the end of the 11th century, the entirety of Bosnia became part of the Hungarian Crown Lands.
+Under Hungarian rule, the area was known as the Banate of Bosnia.
 Later, however, with the rule of Ban Kulin, who is regarded as the founder of Bosnia, the region became de facto independent.
 In 1377, the Banate of Bosnia became the medieval Kingdom of Bosnia, under Tvrtko I of House of Kotromanić.
 The capitals of the kingdom were all located in its centre, while the northern periphery remained under nominal Hungarian rule as the region of Usora.
-Architectural legacies from this period include Kastel Fortress in Banja Luka,the fortress of Doboj as well as castles, churches, and monasteries across the country.
+Architectural legacies from this period include Kastel Fortress in Banja Luka, the fortress of Doboj as well as castles, churches, and monasteries across the country.

 With the growth of the Ottoman Empire, Stefan Tomašević, the last Kotromanić ruler, surrendered Bosnia and Serbia to Ottoman tributary status.
 A Catholic, he was unpopular among the Orthodox population of Serbia, as well as the members of the Bosnian Church.
-Refusing to pay tribute to Mehmed the Conqueror, King Stefan was executed and much of Bosnia fell under the direct Ottoman rule in 1463 as the Eyalet of Bosnia.
+Refusing to pay tribute to Mehmed the Conqueror, King Stefan was executed and much of Bosnia fell under direct Ottoman rule in 1463 as the Eyalet of Bosnia.
 The entirety of the country fell in 1482, with the founding of the Sanjak of Herzegovina.